akuzlak/Excel-Search-Functionality-VBA/README.md

 ## What does it exactly do?

 This code searches the search criteria in the specified Excel sheet and if found shows a message box about how many results are found.
 If nothing is found, it shows a message box that nothing has been found.
-It creates a new sheet called "Results" and lists the rows that include the search criteria somewhere.
+It creates a new sheet called "Results" and lists the rows that include the search criteria there.
 Also, the title of the search sheet is included to make sense of which data/row is coming from which field/column.
 If a new search is executed, then "Results" sheet is cleaned and filled with the new results only when there are new results.
 If nothing is found with the new search, then "Results" sheet remains intact unless a search result ends up bringing something.

 ## Advantages over classical Excel's built-in search